-The National Cattle Feeders' Association "Canadian Feedlot Audit" has achieved full equivalency to the Animal Health and Welfare indicators in the CRSB's Sustainable Beef Production Standard.
-A CRSB audit to ALL sustainability indicators in the CRSB Sustainable beef Production Standard is required for full CRSB Certification.
-Visit crsbcertified.ca/ for details on CRSB Certification.
+The National Cattle Feeders' Association "Canadian Feedlot Audit" has achieved full equivalency to the Animal Health and Welfare and Beef Quality and Food Safety Indicators in the CRSB's Sustainable Beef Production Standard.
+A CRSB audit to ALL sustainability indicators in the CRSB Sustainable Beef Production Standard is required for full CRSB Certification.
+Visit crsbcertified.ca for details on CRSB Certification.